 Texas has set guidelines to determine the amount of monetary support owed by a non-custodial parent.
 The Texas Attorney General’s Office has a web page where you can estimate support using the Monthly Child Support Calculator.
-The formula is based on a percentage of the parent’s income and on the number of children to receive support.
-In situations where the Department of Family and Protective Services (DFPS) has been named as a temporary managing conservator of the children, a court may order one or both parents to pay child support.
+The formula is based on a percentage of the parent’s income and on the number of children receiving support.
+In situations where the Department of Family and Protective Services (DFPS) has been named as a temporary managing conservator, a court may order one or both parents to pay child support.

 Starting in late 2016, Texas began enforcing a new statute that ties Texas motor vehicle registration renewals to child support payments.
 The Texas Department of Motor Vehicles (Texas DMV) can deny registration renewals of a parent who has failed to pay child support for at least six months (https://www.texasattorneygeneral.gov/cs/noncustodial-parents-and-tax-assessors).

 When a divorce begins, the parties initially consider the property they possess, whether that is a physical item like a home or a vehicle, or assets such as retirement benefits.
 It is important to also consider the flip-side of assets: the debts of each spouse and the debts shared by the couple.

 Similar to how Texas views Community Property, debts incurred during marriage are considered Community Debt – unless specifically designated as the responsibility of only one spouse under the agreement with the creditor(s).
 A divorce attorney can help you review debt obligations and may suggest what will be required for evidence to support your claims regarding your responsibilities.

 Listen to your attorney’s advice regarding your social media and other online activities.
 A general rule of thumb: curtail your online communications immediately once you serve or receive a petition for divorce.